jazzband/wagtailmenus/README.md

 ### 1. Gives you independent control over your root-level main menu items

-The `MainMenu` model lets you define the root-level items for your projects's main navigation (or one for each site, if it's a multi-site project) using an inline model `MainMenuItem`.
+The `MainMenu` model lets you define the root-level items for your project's main navigation (or one for each site, if it's a multi-site project) using an inline model `MainMenuItem`.
 These items can link to pages (you can append an optional hash or querystring to the URL, too) or custom URLs.
 The custom URL field won't force you to enter a valid URL either, so you can add things like *#request-callback* or *#signup* to link to areas on the active page (perhaps as JS modals).

 The site's page tree powers everything past the root level, so you don't have to recreate it elsewhere.
 And as you'd expect, only links to published pages will appear when rendering.